By Ashok Prasad, Founder, Niyyam

 Final Verdict

-- Start with a clear allocation
+- Start with proper allocation

 - Combine SIP and lump sum